 Travel and transportation are integral themes woven throughout the history of Mount Revelstoke and Glacier national parks and Rogers Pass National Historic Site.
 Crossing the Columbia Mountains has always been a challenge due to the mountainous terrain, significant annual precipitation, and notable avalanche hazards.
-The goal of this key strategy is to continue to ask the question: how can we travel better, safer, and with less impact through this rugged mountain terrain?
-Visitor services and experiences, wildlife and aquatic connectivity, park operations, impacts of climate change, and the movement of people and goods through the mountains, along the national road and rail corridor, are all intricately connected in managing these special places.
-Weather conditions are an ever-present challenge for park operations and preparing for long term climate change impacts on visitor infrastructure is a priority.
+The goal of this key strategy is to continue asking: how can we travel better, safer, and with less impact through this rugged mountain terrain?
+Visitor services and experiences, wildlife and aquatic connectivity, park operations, impacts of climate change, and the movement of people and goods through the mountains and along the national road and rail corridor are all intricately connected in managing these special places.
+Weather conditions are an ever-present challenge for park operations, and preparing for long-term climate change impacts on visitor infrastructure is a priority.

-Federal and provincial investments continue to advance Trans-Canada Highway twinning between the Alberta Border and Kamloops with a detailed impact assessment nearing conclusion for future twinning within Yoho National Park.
-While there are no fixed capital expansion plans set for the portions of the Trans-Canada Highway within Mount Revelstoke and Glacier national parks, this key strategy identifies appropriate targets to prepare for environmental, safety and visitor experience considerations over the course of plan implementation.
+Federal and provincial investments continue to advance Trans-Canada Highway twinning between the Alberta border and Kamloops with a detailed impact assessment nearing conclusion for future twinning within Yoho National Park.
+While there are no fixed capital expansion plans set for the portions of the Trans-Canada Highway within Mount Revelstoke and Glacier national parks, this key strategy recognizes the importance of the trade corridor and the steady increase in traffic.
+Targets are identified to prepare for environmental, safety and visitor experience considerations for potential highway improvements.